-I’m like to make Chili to use up leftover veggies I have on hand.
+I like to make Chili to use up leftover veggies I have on hand.
 Although it’s a popular cold weather meal, I actually prefer to make this when tomatoes and vegetables are in season.
-I participate in a CSA program so I usually have lots of interesting veggies on hand.
+I participate in a program at Meadow Lynn Market Garden so I usually have lots of interesting veggies on hand.
 And they’re all grown locally which is a bonus.

 Chili freezes well so there’s always some to pull out of the freezer when it’s too cold to go outside.Jump to Recipe

 Start with 1 T bacon fat.
 Yup, bacon fat!
 I actually have a mug in my fridge just like my mom does.
 Old school.
 It’s just solid white fat that I’ve poured into a mug leaving the dark bits behind.
 Don’t worry, you can use olive oil or cooking oil instead.
 But bacon fat has some good flavour you’ll be missing out on.
 It keeps for months in the fridge.

 Next, chop up leeks, onion, peppers and mushrooms.
 It doesn’t matter the colour of sweet peppers you use.
 If you’re using hot peppers, take a tiny bite and if it burns, only use as much as you can handle.
 And wash your knife and cutting board right away.
 And don’t touch your eye!
 Seriously, I’ve learned that from experience.
 I like to use a lot of vegetables, otherwise you’re just making a big pot of meat sauce.